thrialectics/threadlink/README.md

 ## Philosophy

 > Threadlink isn't trying to be another PKM tool or AI wrapper.
-It's a **protocol for memory**—a way to maintain context across the gap between conversation and creation.
+It's a **protocol for context memory**—a way to maintain context across the gap between ephemeral conversation and persistent artifact creation.

 It respects your file system, your privacy, and your existing workflows.